 4. Ensure your website is https

 In early 2017, Google began marking websites using http as non-secure.
-That means visitors could see something like this when they land on an http site this year:
+That means visitors could see something like this when they land on an http site now:

 Yikes!
-We bet you don't want any of your website visitors seeing that message.
+We're sure you don't want any of your website visitors seeing that message.
 Nothing can make them exit your website sooner than an insecure or untrustworthy connection.

 5. Links, links, and more links